galexcode/WebGLIOS/README.md

 WebGLIOS
 ========

-demo for web gl on ios
+App for WebGL Support on iOS, it base on this post: http://www.kmlsystems.com/developer/webgl-on-the-ipad/

 Requirement:
  1. OS X 10.8.5 or above